madeofpendletonwool/PinePods/README.md

  ### To be added after beta version

  - [ ] Implement Gravitar API for profile picture
- - [ ] Search disappears after changing routes in the web version (This is a flet bug)
  - [ ] Rotating currently playing
  - [ ] Suggestions page - Create podcasts you might like based on the ones you already added
- - [ ] Encrypt the session keys stored for user login sesssions on app versions.
- - [ ] New version of flet (0.5.0) breaks audio scrubbing.
-Some work will be needed to fix that
  - [ ] Allow local downloads to just download the mp3 files direct
- - [ ] Clicking new page while audio is playing restarts the podcast audio (This is confirmed a bug with flet.
-Waiting for fix)
- - [ ] Optimize while podcast is playing
- - [ ] No retention on guest user.
-Once logged out it should delete everything
  - [ ] Page refreshing to handle adding and removing of things better
- - [ ] Find a better way to handle big lists.
-Opening podcasts with 1000+ episodes is chaos
  - [ ] Handle Images better.
 Currently it takes a long time to parse through many images (Needs to not load all images.
 Only ones on screen)
- - [ ] Improve image caching
- - [ ] Reloaded not needed to add and remove episodes from pages
+ - [ ] Reload not needed to add and remove episodes from pages
- - [ ] Customize login screen
+ - [ ] Customizable login screen
  - [ ] Add highlight to indicate which page you're on
  - [ ] Add Itunes podcast API
  - [ ] Better queue interaction.
 There should be a way to drop down current queue and view without changing route
  - [ ] MFA Logins - Github integration and local MFA (OAuth)
- - [ ] Implement Browser edition sign in retention (This will require some kind of OAuth provider)
+ - [ ] Implement Browser edition sign in retention (This will require some kind of OAuth provider.
+Part of OAuth and MFA)
  - [ ] GUI Wrapper for App
      - [ ] Server Hosting and client Interaction - Client interaction works via API with mariadb which is hosted on server side
      - [ ] Linux App